Time to review your inclement weather policy

 Amy McAndrew |

-December 21st is the first day of winter – a great time for employers to be thinking about their inclement weather policies.
+This week marked the first snowfall of the current winter season, which is a great time for employers to be thinking about their inclement weather policies.
 Any good policy will address, at a minimum, employee safety, a communications plan and compensation.

 While employers have an obvious interest in keeping their business running, no employer wants to see an employee injured – or worse – because the employee felt obligated to come to work in unsafe conditions.
 Both from a productivity and culture standpoint, it is not usually in the employer’s best interest to take a hard line with employees who refuse to travel on dangerous, icy roads, or when there are severe service disruptions on public transportation.
 In addition, some employees may be caretakers of children who will be affected by school or daycare closings.
 These factors and more must be considered when preparing, communicating and enforcing any inclement weather policy.